-WFP’s Advisory Group on Access, supported by the Technical Access Cell, was established in mid-2015 to address the massive challenge posed to humanitarian emergency responses by obstructed or denied access.
-The Advisory Group was set-up to provide remote support and guidance and field-level support through personnel deployments.
-Remote support includes information sharing, desk reviews/analysis, mapping, advice on technical challenges and trainings.
+To address the massive challenge posed to humanitarian emergency responses by obstructed or denied access, the Global Logistics Cluster is actively working with partners and within WFP’s Advisory Group on Access, supported by the WFP inter-divisional Technical Access Cell.
+The Advisory Group was established in mid-2015 to provide remote support and guidance and field-level support through personnel deployments.
+Remote support includes information sharing, desk reviews/analysis, mapping, advice on technical challenges, access strategy development workshops and trainings.

-The Advisory Group and Access Cell have developed an Access Training workshop available to partner agencies and inter-agency groups through the Logistics Cluster.
-The training can be conducted according to demand – it is available where necessary (field, regional or HQ locations) and it is tailored to meet specific learning requirements.
+The Logistics Cluster in close cooperation with the Advisory Group and Access Cell have developed an Access Training workshop available to partner agencies and inter-agency groups.
+The training can be conducted according to demand – it is available where necessary (field, regional or HQ locations) and is tailored to meet specific learning requirements.

-Depending on what learning requirements are established prior to the training, the workshop generally aims to familiarise participants with the tools and skills for designing an access strategy and conducting negotiations, and facilitates their application through group exercises, either based on a specific context or tailored scenarios.
+Depending on what learning requirements are established prior to the training, the workshop generally aims to familiarise participants with the tools and skills for designing a joint access strategy and conducting negotiations, and facilitates their application through group exercises, either based on a specific context or tailored scenarios.

 Training Modules are available on the following topics: